home-assistant-tutorials/10.toggle-card-typescript/README.md

 }
 ```

-The interface ot the Window in the `global` scope gets "extended" by the new
+The interface of the Window in the `global` scope gets "extended" by the new
 property. `Array<Object>` even describes the type to a certain depth.

 ### `cards.ts`